AI For No-Water Calls

 For no-water calls, ROI is recovered diagnostics, shutoff valve work, pressure loss calls, service line repairs, after hours dispatches, and property management relationships protected by a fast first answer.

-- Monthly no-water, low pressure, shutoff, service line, tenant, and after hours calls
+- Monthly no-water, low pressure, shutoff, service line, tenant, business opening, and after hours calls

-- Dispatchable, diagnostic, utility, or staff review intent share
+- Urgent, diagnostic, utility, or staff-ready intent share

 - Average urgent water line, shutoff, diagnostic, or protected account value

-- No-water, low pressure, shutoff valve, meter, service line, and tenant calls answered immediately
+- No-water, low pressure, shutoff valve, meter, service line, tenant, and business-opening calls answered immediately

 - Whole property scope, hot/cold status, neighbor status, recent work, visible leak, and access captured

-- Emergency, utility, pressure, shutoff, service line, property manager, and business opening paths separated
+- Emergency, utility, pressure, shutoff, service line, property manager, business-opening, and staff-review paths separated

-- Water quality, utility, safety, code, and repair questions kept inside approved staff rules
+- Water quality, safe use, utility, code, exact-price, exact-arrival, and repair questions kept inside approved staff rules

 What missed calls actually look like for emergency no-water call teams